Fiserv/payment-exchange-rtp/docs/introduction/getting-started.md

 ## Welcome to Payments Exchange: RTP!
 Real Time Payments

-To get started with the Payments Exchange: RTP APIs, follow these steps:
+To get started with the Payments Exchange RTP APIs, follow these steps:

 ## Register